dnass/svelte-canvas/README.md

 ### t

 `t` is a [readable store](https://svelte.dev/docs#readable) that provides the time in milliseconds since initialization.
 Subscribing to `t` within your render function lets you easily create animations.

+### Render

+`Render` is a typing for your reactive statements that provides types for the JSON object: `(canvas: CanvasRenderingContext2D, width: number, height: number)`